 The End of the Adventure

-Disembark in Ushuaia and Fly to Buenos Aires
+Disembark in Ushuaia

 Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
 There are no guarantees that we can achieve everything we set out to accomplish.
 A measure of flexibility is something all of us must bring to a voyage.
 There are nearly 200 recognized sites in the Antarctic Peninsula and South Shetlands and the places mentioned above may be changed to others equally as interesting.